Babies and Children

 - Growing pains

 - Recurrent infections

-The second are children who have symptoms of developmental delay (this is often called Learning Disabilities or is attributed to the Autistic Spectrum).
+The final group are children who have symptoms of developmental delay (this is often called Learning Disabilities or is attributed to the Autistic Spectrum).

 These children show a wide range of signs.
 The list below is not exhaustive:

 - Poor social skills

 - Poor balance